Jan9103/packer.nu/README.md

 ## What does deprecated mean here?

-I will for the forseeable future keep this compatible with new nu versions, but
+I will for the foreseeable future keep this compatible with new nu versions, but
 * i wont add new features / packages.
 * when a alternative has properly matured i will archive this.
-* im no longer using it myself and therefore might not notice new bugs.
+* I'm no longer using it myself and therefore might not notice new bugs.

 ## What now?